Turá

 Turá (Tőre) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1264.

 Geography

 The village lies at an altitude of 154 metres and covers an area of 9.286 km².
 It has a population of about 240 people.

+Population

 Ethnicity

 The village is about 62% Magyar and 38% Slovak.

 Facilities

 The village has a public library and football pitch.